SanCin00/Sangulage/README.md

 ## Disclaimer

 This project is intended for educational purposes only.
-It simulates spyware and backdoor software techniques, and was created by Sancin, Lakey, Gumon, and Jepar.
+The project was created by Sancin, Lakey, Gumon, and Jepar.

 **We do not condone or take responsibility for any illegal use of this software.**